The Amazing Spider-Man (2012 video game): Reception

 The Amazing Spider-Man received mixed to positive reviews with the PS3 version being the best received game.
 Aggregating review website Metacritic gave the PlayStation 3 version 71/100, the Xbox 360 version 69/100, the Wii U version 66/100, the Wii version 58/100, and the 3DS version 55/100.

 GameSpot gave it a 7.5/10, praising its controls while criticizing its easiness.
 Game Informer had a more critical view of the game, scoring it 6.75/10, citing failure to live up to potential due to its generic story and repetitive side missions.
 IGN gave the game a 7.0/10 with Greg Miller saying "the visuals aren't stunning, the story isn't crazy exciting but The Amazing Spider-Man is fun to play".
-ABC's Good Game were positive with the game with Hex giving a 7 and Bajo an 8 saying, "I was just so happy to have an open world Spider-Man game again, and it's just so much fun swinging around."
-1Up.com gave the game a C- and criticized the subpar open world that made the in-game New York City feel like a "post-apocalyptic nightmare-scape."
+Australian video game talk show Good Game were positive with the game with Hex giving a 7 and Bajo an 8 saying, "I was just so happy to have an open world Spider-Man game again, and it's just so much fun swinging around."
+1Up.com gave the game a C− and criticized the subpar open world that made the in-game New York City feel like a "post-apocalyptic nightmare-scape."